nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 When the `runCommand` function is executed for the `HelpCommand` object, it instantiates a `PrintManager` object and calls the `printCommandList` method which prints out a pre-set message informing the user of all the inputs they can type to execute a certain command.

-### Parser logic component

-The `Parser` logic component handles the parsing of the input passed in by the user and returns a suitable `Command` object that will be executed.
-Within the component itself, there are more specific and detailed `Parser` classes for handling various inputs from the user.

-* `AddParser` - Handles the parsing of inputs starting with `set` and `add` keywords
-* `DeleteParser` - Handles the parsing of inputs starting with `remove` and `delete`
-* `DoneParser` - Handles the parsing of inputs starting with `done`
-* `ListParser` - Handles the parsing of inputs starting with `view`
-* `SetParser` - Handles the parsing of inputs starting with `goal`

-For inputs of `bye`, `help` `list` their respective functions are run immediately without the need to parse further.

-For any other invalid inputs that do not start with the listed keywords, the `HelpCommand` functionality is invoked.

 ### GoalList component